 The staff I encountered was friendly and very helpful.
 From the head waiters in the dining room who made me feel like I had a couple of sweet Israeli grandfathers to the front desk who answered all of my questions easily.

-I should mention that I struggled to connect with the Wi-Fi from my room.
+I should mention that I struggled to connect to the Wi-Fi from my room.
 This may have been a good thing forcing me to curl up in the chair and stare out over the city while enjoying a hot cup of tea.The room didn’t originally come with a tea kettle but the moment I asked about it at the front desk they delivered one.
 You know I had to enjoy at least 1 or 2 cups of chai tea each morning.
 Yes, packed it with me.

 On my final morning at the King David Hotel Jerusalem, I was having a bit of a rough morning.
 Jet lag, exhaustion and missing my amazing husband all hit at one time.
 I was a crying mess on the phone with John and honestly looked like a train wreck.
 My eyes were bloodshot from crying and I was just feeling blah.